Dynamsoft/barcode-reader-javascript-demo/README.md

     yarn
     ```

-2. Add a license key
+2. Add license

+    > If you don't have a license yet, you can skip this step.
+You will still be able to test the demo for up to 24 hours.

-    Open "src/dbr.js" and input your license key in this line:
+    Open "src/dbr.js" and input your DBR license key in this line:

     ```js
     BarcodeReader.license = "YOUR-LICENSE-KEY";
+    ```

+    Open "src/dcp.js" and input your DCP license key in this line:

+    > If you don't need to read driver licenses, you can skip this step.

+    ```js
+    CodeParser.license = "YOUR-LICENSE-KEY";
     ```

 3. Compiles and hot-reloads for development